I met Vitor Tavares, or Vitinha, while doing a story on surf tourism in Ericeira, Portugal, in summer, 2015. I was with photographer Greg Funnell

 But it wasn’t always thus.
 Ericeira was a fishing town that became a summer retreat for Lisboetas in the 1940s and 50s.
 This was a place for promenading, and the local fishermen and holidaymakers barely noticed that Ribeira D’Ilhas, a sandy beach north of town, boasted one of the longest right-handed reef breaks in the world.

-“My father and grandfather were fishermen,” says Tavares, now 45 and better known as Vitinha, who always wears his trademark hat, and sometimes even surfs in it.
+“My father and grandfather were fishermen,” says Vitor Tavares, now 45 and better known as Vitinha, who always wears his trademark hat, and sometimes even surfs in it.
+We meet near the beach shack cafe at Foz do Lizandro, a surf beach just south of town, while I’m doing a story on the town’s surf scene.
 “At aged six, I remember going to the beach while they were working on the boats and just body surfing in the waves.
 It was just this rush of pure happiness.
 At eight, my parents managed to get me a board somehow, and that was that.”

 At eight, Tavares wasn’t remotely aware that he was part of the first wave of local surfers in Ericeira, just as word was getting out among the world’s surfers that there was this magical stretch of Atlantic coastline with clean, consistent waves and hardly anyone in the water.